tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 The natural state of affairs is that you add `CLAUDE.md` at root to `.gitignore` and then everyone is free to do whatever they want, and also not accidentally commit `CLAUDE.md` to root.

-This is not ideal for multiple scenarios:
+This is not ideal.
+There are multiple scenarios illustrating this:
 - New engineers do not know which rulefile to get started with.
 - When one engineer solves an issue with AI coding, others hit the same problem without knowing the solution exists.
 - Every engineer spends time finding the same effective prompts that colleagues already discovered.
 - AI-generated code varies wildly in style and approach depending on whose local rulefile was used.

-- You cannot enforce security practices (like "never log passwords") across all AI tool usage in your organization.
+However, agreeing on a standard rulefile is not easy
+- You want rules that work for everyone, not just yourself
+- You want to understand why every line of instruction is added
+- Nobody should need to prompt against the existing rulefile to get things done

 ## Principles for the rulefile

-#### Write instructions that you would want to be instructed with
+#### Write instructions that you would want to receive

 - Think of how you are onboarded.
 You should not be required to read through pages of instructions before committing your first piece of code.
+You are expected to have common sense, and should not require an instruction like "do not commit OpenAI API key".
+- Model providers should be thinking a lot about how they want their models to be prompted.
+You should design your instructions in this direction.
-- There are prompting tricks from 2024 where it claims you can get better performance from the model by "bribing" the model.
+- There are prompting tricks from 2024 that claim you can get better performance from the model by "bribing" the model.
 Do not do this.

 #### Codify the globally applicable processes